xitu/gold-miner/article/2021/replace-null-with-es6-symbols.md

 Usually, you would use a library that defines the type and a bunch of useful utils alongside.
 [Here is an intro to Option in my favourite fp-ts library](https://dev.to/ryanleecode/practical-guide-to-fp-ts-option-map-flatten-chain-6d5).

-The library I was building was small, had zero dependencies, and there was no need for using any Option utility.
+[**The library** I was building](https://github.com/robinpokorny/promise-throttle-all) was small, had zero dependencies, and there was no need for using any Option utility.
 Therefore, bringing in an Option library would be overkill.
-[**GitHub - robinpokorny/promise-throttle-all: 🤏 Promise.all with limited concurrency**
-**Promise.all with limited concurrency Limit in-progress async operations, like running only few API requests at a time…**github.com](https://github.com/robinpokorny/promise-throttle-all)

 For a while I was thinking about inlining the Option, that is coding it from scratch.
 For my use case that would be just a few lines.
 It would complicate the logic of the library a bit, though.